rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

 * **MCP servers** give my agent controlled access to Kubernetes resources.
 * **OpenAI integration** supplies the reasoning engine that lets the agent think beyond simple thresholds.

-The key difference is that this architecture allows for **proactive resilience**.
-Instead of reacting after a problem has already occurred, the system can anticipate issues, initiate failovers before users notice, and even refine its own decision-making over time.
+The key difference is that this architecture allows for **intelligent operational partnerships**.
+Instead of pure automation or manual intervention, the system combines human operational awareness with AI-powered analysis and execution capabilities.

 ---